There was an error with your log in

 Leslie T.

 This kind of trip self selects women who are adventurous and willing to take a few risks in order to experience something special, maybe outside of their usual boundaries.
 They are also accepting of others fears, strengths, limitations and levels of ability without judgement.
-The absence of competition among women of this nature is what makes AGC so special and why I choose it above others.
+The absence of competition among women of this nature is what makes these guides so special and why I choose it above others.

 W